clflushentitypacket/Telepresence/README.md

 The avatar can be any suitably rigged 3d-model but the technology does not currently exist, however, to make it look like the user in real-time.

-In time one would expect augmented reality real-time communication will become an important new category of real-time communication in its own right, perhaps even the successor to video and audio chat before it.
+In time one would expect augmented reality real-time communication will become an important new category of real-time communication in its own right, perhaps even the successor to video and audio chat.

 # Installation Instructions